tgenewein/tgenewein.github.io/_posts/2016-02-15-StopUsingRainbowColormaps.md

 See the accompanying Jupyter notebook for an interactive example that clearly illustrates the problems with rainbow colormaps (and perceptually non-uniform colormaps).
 You can also find more information and further reading in the notebook.

-The notebook can be run directly in the browser using [binder](http://mybinder.org/), even though its use is still experimental with occasional performance problems (lately a guy published a notebook to play around with the data underlying the recently detected gravitational waves, which is amazing but blew the resources of binder for some time - luckily they have scaled up since then).
+The notebook can be run directly in the browser using [binder](http://mybinder.org/), even though its use is still experimental with occasional performance hiccups (Feb.
+2016, but things are improving quickly - big kudos to binder for providing this much needed platform).

 Launch the notebook in you browser with the button below:
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/tgenewein/StopUsingRainbowColormaps)